chefconf-crc/crc-training/labs/cookbooks/prometheus.md

 In practice Prometheus provides something important for modern infrastructure monitoring which is specifically precision alerting based upon important metrics and not simply return codes.

 ## Further Reading
+More information on Prometheus can be found here:

 * https://prometheus.io
 * https://github.com/prometheus/prometheus